Rio (Chinese drink): Background and naming

 The founder of Rio was present at a wine tasting event in Singapore.
-However in the 90's, most alcohol brands used only single wine-based ingredients.
+However, in the 1990s, most alcohol brands used only single wine-based ingredients.
 He was puzzled by the few types of juices that could form a good taste with alcohol.
 He then studied chuhai cocktails in Japan to suit the tastebuds of Asians before launching the product in 2003.
 Unlike its Japanese counterparts, Rio was sold in glass bottles instead of aluminium cans as the founder believed that cocktails are better received by consumers when packaged in glass.
 The brand was given the name Rio to evoke the tropical feel of Brazil's Rio de Janeiro.

 Marketing

 Rio is the title sponsor for multiple Chinese dramas, movies and variety shows.
 Rio's products are endorsed in the shows, which include drama Boss & Me, Love O2O, top variety show Keep Running and many more.
 Yang Yang and Amber Kuo are currently the spokespersons for Rio, succeeding Zhou Xun.